ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### ii.
 By Continent

-To identify the continent having the highest likelihood of dying due to covid, I developed and calculated a death_percentage metric.
+To identify the continent having the highest likelihood of dying due to COVID-19, I developed and calculated a death_percentage metric.
 Then I filtered all other locations except the continents.

 Then in grouped the data one contienet and ordered it in descending order.